 Or do you take the elevators?

-Posted on October 7, 2013, in ACTT Services, AHHC, Behavioral health, CMS, DHHS, Division of Medical Assistance, Health Care Providers and Services, Home Health Services, Hospice, Hospitals, MCO, Medicaid, Medicaid Advocate, Medicaid Recipients, Medicaid Reform, Mental Health, Mental Health Problems, Mental Illness, NC, NCTracks, North Carolina and tagged AHHC, Behavioral health, Centers for Medicare and Medicaid Services, DHHS, Division of Medical Assistance, Health care, Health care provider, Home Health Services, Hospice, Managed care, Managed Care Organizations, McCrory, MCO, Medicaid, Medicaid recipients, Medicaid Reform, Mental disorder, Mental health, NCTracks, North Carolina, Pat McCrory.
+Posted on October 7, 2013, in ACTT Services, Behavioral health, CMS, Division of Medical Assistance, Health Care Providers and Services, Home Health Services, Hospice, Hospitals, MCO, Medicaid, Medicaid Advocate, Medicaid Recipients, Medicaid Reform, Mental Health, Mental Health Problems, Mental Illness, NC, NC DHHS, NCTracks, North Carolina and tagged AHHC, Behavioral health, Centers for Medicare and Medicaid Services, Division of Medical Assistance, Health care, Health care provider, Home Health Services, Hospice, Managed care, Managed Care Organizations, McCrory, MCO, Medicaid, Medicaid recipients, Medicaid Reform, Mental disorder, Mental health, NC DHHS, NCTracks, North Carolina, Pat McCrory.
 Bookmark the permalink.
 10 Comments.